Ximending Food Guide: What to Eat & Best Restaurants (2024 edition)

 Modern Toilet is a Taiwanese chain restaurant that first started in Kaohsiung.
 As the name suggests, it is a toilet and poo-themed restaurant.
 The Ximen branch was especially popular among tourists in the past, but then it closed for over 3 years due to COVID.
 As of early 2024, it’s finally open again!

-The food isn’t great at Modern Toilet, but let’s be honest – your mainly here for the silliness of it.
+The food isn’t great at Modern Toilet, but let’s be honest – your mainly here for the novelty of it.
 Dishes come in either bowl or squat toilets, while certain drinks even come in urinals.
 The chairs are toilets, sinks in the bathroom are toilets – you get the picture.

 There’s also a branch of Modern Toilet in Shilin Night Market.
+I’ve written here about my experiences visiting both Modern Toilet branches.

 J&G Fried Chicken